dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 The new ASP.NET 5 :ref:`configuration system <fundamentals-configuration>` gives you these options to solve this:

-* Use the `options pattern <../fundamentals/configuration.html#options-config-objects>`_, as used with MVC controllers.
+* Use the `options pattern <../fundamentals/configuration.html#options-config-objects>`_, as used with MVC.
 This section shows how.
 * Directly inject the options into the middleware, as shown in the `next section <#loading-middleware-options-through-direct-injection>`_.

 1. Create a class to hold your middleware options